Maps4HTML/web-map-doc/docs/elements/mapml-viewer.md

 ### `controlslist`

-`controlslist` - an enumerated attribute, possible values are: "`nofullscreen`", "`nolayer`", "`noreload`" and "`nozoom`".
+`controlslist` - an enumerated attribute, possible values are: "`nofullscreen`", "`nolayer`", "`noreload`", "`noscale`" and "`nozoom`".
 Occasionally, you may not want your users to have access to a particular control, so you may prune the set of controls automatically presented (when you have used the `controls` boolean attribute).

 ---